 HYTA – Holmes Youthful Trainee Act

 If you are being charged with a crime you may have heard the term HYTA, or Y. T. A. and wondered what it means.
-Michigan criminal defense lawyer explains what it is, who is eligible, and how it can help you if you are being accused of a crime.
+Keep reading to learn what HYTA is, who can use it, and how it may be able to help you if you have been accused of a crime from Michigan criminal defense lawyer Aaron J. Boria.

 Call Aaron J. Boria today if you are being charged with a crime (734) 453-7806.